 - The Financial Regulations contain the council's arrangements for the proper administration of its financial affairs.

 Most of the council's important decisions and policies are made by the Council Executive or the Education Executive, although some items of business are kept for decisions by full council.
 The Council Executive meets twice between meetings of full council, and the Education Executive once.

-The council also operates a system of nine Policy Development and Scrutiny Panels.
-These are small groups of councillors who develop new policies for the council, or review existing policies to see if changes are needed.
-They do not have the power to actually make decisions, but they make recommendations to the Council or Education Executive for them to make decisions which are binding on the council.
+There are seven Executive Councillors who have responsibility for designated areas of the council functions and services.
+They are chairs of working groups called Policy Development & Scrutiny Panels (PDSPs).
+These are small groups of councillors and representatives of other organisations who consider new or revised policies to see if changes are needed.
+They also monitor financial and service performance.
+They do not have the power to actually make decisions, but they make recommendations to the main decision-making committees (Council or Education Executive).

 - Lawrence Fitzpatrick (Leader of the Council) - Corporate Policy & Resources

 - Kirsteen Sullivan (Depute Leader of the Council) - Economy, Community Empowerment & Wealth Building

 - Andrew McGuire - Education